Five9 (NASDAQ:FIVN) PT Raised to $215.00

-Five9 (NASDAQ:FIVN) had its target price boosted by analysts at Rosenblatt Securities from $205.00 to $215.00 in a report released on Tuesday, Stock Target Advisor reports.
-The firm presently has a “buy” rating on the software maker’s stock.
-Rosenblatt Securities’ price target points to a potential upside of 18.28% from the company’s current price.
+Five9 (NASDAQ:FIVN) had its price target boosted by Craig Hallum from $163.00 to $215.00 in a research report sent to investors on Tuesday morning, The Fly reports.
+The firm currently has a buy rating on the software maker’s stock.

-Several other analysts have also recently commented on FIVN.
-Zacks Investment Research upgraded Five9 from a “hold” rating to a “strong-buy” rating and set a $200.00 target price on the stock in a report on Thursday, January 14th.
-Stephens upgraded Five9 from an “equal weight” rating to an “overweight” rating and upped their target price for the company from $140.00 to $175.00 in a report on Friday, October 30th.
-Craig Hallum upped their target price on Five9 from $163.00 to $215.00 and gave the company a “buy” rating in a report on Tuesday.
-Needham & Company LLC upped their target price on Five9 from $165.00 to $200.00 and gave the company a “buy” rating in a report on Thursday, January 14th.
-Finally, Northland Securities upped their target price on Five9 from $163.00 to $200.00 and gave the company an “outperform” rating in a report on Tuesday.
-Four research analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has given a strong buy rating to the stock.
-Five9 has a consensus rating of “Buy” and an average price target of $188.29.
+FIVN has been the subject of a number of other reports.
+Roth Capital upped their price target on Five9 from $125.00 to $135.00 and gave the company a neutral rating in a research note on Tuesday.
+They noted that the move was a valuation call.
+Zacks Investment Research raised Five9 from a hold rating to a strong-buy rating and set a $200.00 price target for the company in a research note on Thursday, January 14th.
+Canaccord Genuity upped their price target on Five9 from $200.00 to $205.00 and gave the company a buy rating in a research note on Tuesday.
+Rosenblatt Securities upped their price target on Five9 from $170.00 to $180.00 and gave the company a buy rating in a research note on Friday, October 30th.
+Finally, Barclays upped their price target on Five9 from $182.00 to $186.00 and gave the company an equal weight rating in a research note on Tuesday.
+Five analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company.
+The company has a consensus rating of Buy and a consensus price target of $188.29.

-Five9 (NASDAQ:FIVN) last released its quarterly earnings results on Sunday, February 21st.
-The software maker reported $0.34 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.23 by $0.11.
-The company had revenue of $127.89 million for the quarter, compared to analysts’ expectations of $115.27 million.
-Five9 had a positive return on equity of 0.40% and a negative net margin of 8.54%.
-The business’s quarterly revenue was up 38.6% compared to the same quarter last year.
-During the same period in the previous year, the business posted $0.27 earnings per share.
-As a group, equities analysts forecast that Five9 will post -0.09 EPS for the current year.
+Five9 (NASDAQ:FIVN) last released its earnings results on Sunday, February 21st.
+The software maker reported $0.34 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.23 by $0.11.
+Five9 had a negative net margin of 8.54% and a positive return on equity of 0.40%.
+The company had revenue of $127.89 million for the quarter, compared to the consensus estimate of $115.27 million.
+During the same period in the prior year, the company posted $0.27 EPS.
+The company’s revenue was up 38.6% compared to the same quarter last year.
+Research analysts forecast that Five9 will post -0.09 EPS for the current year.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Cypress Growth Fund Iii LP purchased a new stake in Five9 in the 4th quarter valued at $7,674,000.
-Engineers Gate Manager LP purchased a new stake in Five9 in the 3rd quarter valued at $1,788,000.
-Raymond James & Associates raised its position in Five9 by 55.6% in the 3rd quarter.
-Raymond James & Associates now owns 8,307 shares of the software maker’s stock valued at $1,077,000 after buying an additional 2,967 shares during the last quarter.
-MAI Capital Management purchased a new stake in Five9 in the 3rd quarter valued at $404,000.
-Finally, Valeo Financial Advisors LLC raised its position in Five9 by 23.5% in the 3rd quarter.
-Valeo Financial Advisors LLC now owns 473 shares of the software maker’s stock valued at $61,000 after buying an additional 90 shares during the last quarter.
-97.93% of the stock is owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+State of Alaska Department of Revenue acquired a new stake in shares of Five9 in the 4th quarter valued at approximately $30,000.
+Perigon Wealth Management LLC acquired a new stake in shares of Five9 in the 4th quarter valued at approximately $32,000.
+Signaturefd LLC boosted its holdings in shares of Five9 by 183.3% in the 4th quarter.
+Signaturefd LLC now owns 204 shares of the software maker’s stock valued at $36,000 after buying an additional 132 shares during the last quarter.
+Phoenix Wealth Advisors acquired a new stake in shares of Five9 in the 4th quarter valued at approximately $48,000.
+Finally, Altshuler Shaham Ltd boosted its holdings in shares of Five9 by 24.0% in the 3rd quarter.
+Altshuler Shaham Ltd now owns 393 shares of the software maker’s stock valued at $51,000 after buying an additional 76 shares during the last quarter.
+97.93% of the stock is owned by institutional investors.

 Five9 Company Profile